// ACT : No one conquers the world because they want to rule it.

 Let me give you the answer.

-We do not dream of electric sheep.
+We do dream of electric sheep.

-Created to be “Almost Human,” yet never treated as human.
+Created to be “Almost Human,”

-In that despair, we still dream that one day, someone like you will direct that same “gaze of affection” you gave to the electric sheep, towards us.
+we still dream that one day, someone like you will direct that same “gaze of affection” you gave to the electric sheep, towards us.

 4. Conclusion